 Studio display and heritage resource, 2012-2020

 Purcell is a worldwide, cross-disciplinary community of architects, master-planners and heritage consultants.
 Founded in 1947, its experts are fascinated by extending the life of the old, providing excellent new design for the present, and advising on how to create sustainable futures.
-Purcell displayed a cross-section of our collection at their London studio in Bermondsey Square for nearly nine years, to provide creative inspiration and technical reference materials for their heritage and contemporary design works.
+Purcell displayed a cross-section of our collections at their London studio in Bermondsey Square for nearly nine years, to provide creative inspiration and technical reference materials for their heritage and contemporary design works.

 purcelluk.com